 Deploying the lazy-jacks allows you to drop the mainsail any time the wind is on or forward of the beam.
 I have used them when picking up a mooring and when sliding into a slip under sail.
 Simply let the mainsheet out and drop the sail.
 Pull the mainsheet back in when the sail falls into the lazy-jacks and you have quickly de-powered without having to head into the wind.

 If your sail should hang on the track and refuse to allow the sail to drop easily, check for bent sail slides, and lubricate the track and slides with a dry Teflon lubricant.

-In preparation for this issue we asked our readers what their thoughts and experiences were with sail hoisting, dousing, and reefing systems.
-These are some of the remarks we received.
+We asked our readers what their thoughts and experiences were with sail hoisting, dousing, and reefing systems.

 - Don Launer, of Forked River, N. J., has lazy-jacks on the jib, foresail, and mainsail of his Ted Brewer-designed Lazy Jack Schooner (what else, right?).
 All three lazy-jack systems are simple two-legged arrangements that do not stow.
 Don reports that all work well, but he needs to go head-to-wind to hoist the Marconi mainsail.